 If you are changing your career, the chances are you will have to leave one job before you can start on a new career path.
 Resigning and handing in your notice can feel like an awkward and difficult process, but it doesn’t need to be.
 Nevertheless, there are some important things to know before handing in your notice.

 We have gathered some tips and reminders to make this part of refreshing a career much easier:

 Have Something Else Lined Up

 Before you hand your notice in it’s a good idea to have your next step ready.
 This way you won’t need to worry about having an income gap or having a long period out of work.
 If you are choosing to hand in your notice to go on and retrain, then make sure you have already applied for your part-time study, apprenticeship, or university course and confirmed your place.

 Know Your Notice Period

 Your notice period will depend upon how long you have worked there.
-If you are changing you career in your 50’s, from a role you have been in for a long time, you should expect a longer notice period.
-You can find out your notice period by looking in your Employment Contract.
+If you are changing your career in your 50s from a role you have been in for a long time, you should expect a longer notice period.
+You can find out your notice period by checking your employment contract.

 What to Include in Your Resignation Letter

-If the reason you are leaving a job is because you have been made redundant, visit our page on Redundancy Assistance.
+If the reason you are leaving a job is that you have been made redundant, visit our page on Redundancy Assistance.